 Data Mining as a whole process

-The whole process of Data Mining comprises of three main phases:
+The whole process of Data Mining consists of three main phases:

-1. Data Pre-processing – Data cleaning, integration, selection and transformation takes place
+- Data Pre-processing – Data cleaning, integration, selection, and transformation takes place

-In future articles, we will cover the details of each of these phase.
+In future articles, we will cover the details of each of these phases.

 Applications of Data Mining

-Market Basket Analysis is a technique which gives the careful study of purchases done by a customer in a super market.
+Market Basket Analysis: It is a technique that gives the careful study of purchases done by a customer in a supermarket.
 The concept is basically applied to identify the items that are bought together by a customer.
 Say, if a person buys bread, what are the chances that he/she will also purchase butter.
 This analysis helps in promoting offers and deals by the companies.
 The same is done with the help of data mining.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.